 Foreplay is fun

-If you find that you can’t orgasm during sexual intercourse, have longer foreplay sessions that include oral sex as well as intimate touching.
+If you find that you can’t orgasm during penetrative intercourse, have longer foreplay sessions that include oral sex as well as intimate touching.
 Achieving an orgasm prior to having intercourse means that you can concentrate on all those wonderful sexual sensations running through your body without worrying about when or if you will have an orgasm during sex.

 Being intimate with your partner means losing control over your inhibitions, which some women find hard to do.
 Consider writing down your sexual fantasies to find out what turns you on, and ask your partner too.
 Their fantasies might match yours, which you can both share during sex.
 Often thinking about these fantasies whilst masturbating alone or during sex can enable you to orgasm.

-On a final note, some women have a condition called anorgasmia whereby they are unable to orgasm as a result of trauma, from surgical intervention to the hormones released during a caesarian section, to personal or religious beliefs.
+Some women have a condition called anorgasmia whereby they are unable to orgasm as a result of trauma, from surgical intervention to the hormones released during a caesarian section, to personal or religious beliefs.

 Medication can affect your ability to orgasm so discuss with your GP if you think this may be the case.
 Also medical and surgical intervention and conditions can lower libido or create decreased sexual sensation, making it difficult to reach orgasm too.